Kurtis Mullins

 - Photography

-- Sony A7 IV.
+- Sony A7 IV, iPhone.
 Maine landscapes, family, whatever catches my eye.
-Currently working on shadows, lighting, composition, and posing.
+Working on shadows, lighting, composition, and posing.

 - Homelab

-- Proxmox, NixOS, Kubernetes, a rack of low-power servers and networking gear, fiber between the house and barn.
-I run my own apps for the household and experiment with whatever's interesting.
+- Proxmox, NixOS, Kubernetes, low-power servers, networking gear, fiber between the house and barn.
+I run household apps here and use it to try whatever seems useful or interesting.

 - Game Development

-- Roblox and Scratch with my kid.
-Personal experimentation with Unity, Unreal, SDL, and currently Bevy.
-Interested in game mechanics and the systems underneath, not the graphics or physics layer.
+- Mostly Roblox and Scratch with my kid, plus side experiments in Unity, Unreal, SDL, and Bevy.
+More interested in mechanics and underlying systems than graphics or physics.

 - Retro Tech

-- Old computers, retro game systems, alternative OSes.
-Using Linux since Red Hat 6 and early Slackware.
-OpenBSD, AmigaOS, big iron.
-Any system with a story.
+- Old computers, retro game systems, odd operating systems, any machine with a story.
+Linux since Red Hat 6 and early Slackware.
+Soft spot for OpenBSD, AmigaOS, and big iron.

 - Live Music